School boards elect OSBA Board for 2021

 Meet Board member Michael Campbell appointed in March, 2020

-Michael Campbell was recently appointed to the board on March 5, 2020.
+Michael Campbell was appointed to the board on March 5, 2020.
 Michael has previous board experience with a neighboring district and he comes from a family of educators.
 Michael says that he is proud to live in this District and he is grateful and proud to see all that has been accomplished.
 Michael joins us with enthusiasm and support and we are delighted to welcome him to our Board of Directors.

 Board Guiding Principles